Energy and Water Efficiency on Campus

 Photovoltaic (PV) systems at South Table Mountain Campus and at the National Wind Technology Center have a total capacity of 4.5 MW.
 PV systems are either directly purchased or acquired through Power Purchase Agreements and the renewable energy credits (RECs) from the majority of these systems are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.
 NREL purchases replacement RECs for these systems each fiscal year (FY).

-Wind turbines at the National Wind Technology Center have 7.2 MW of installed capacity, including turbines used for research.
+Wind turbines at the Flatirons Campus have 7 MW of installed capacity, including turbines used for research.
 RECs from some of these turbines are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.

 NREL is committed to the efficient use of water resources.
 Water efficiency strategies and technologies are integrated throughout the campus, including: